Brian S. Miller

 Brian Stacy Miller (born January 24, 1967) is a United States district judge of the United States District Court for the Eastern District of Arkansas.

-Biography

 Early life and education

-Born in Pine Bluff Arkansas, Miller grew up in Helena, Arkansas.
-Upon graduating from Helena-West Helena Central High School in 1985, he entered active duty in the United States Navy in June 1985 and served as a Boatswains Mate on the USS New Jersey from 1986 to 1989.
+Born in Pine Bluff, Arkansas, Miller grew up in Helena, Arkansas.
+Upon graduating from Helena-West Helena Central High School in 1985, he entered active duty in the United States Navy in June 1985 and served as a Boatswain's Mate on the USS New Jersey from 1986 to 1989.
 He served in the United States Navy Reserve in 1984 and from 1989 to 1992.

 After being honorably discharged from active duty, he attended Phillips County Community College of the University of Arkansas in Helena and received an Associate of Arts degree in 1991.
 He received a Bachelor of Science degree, with honors, from the University of Central Arkansas in 1992 and a Juris Doctor from Vanderbilt Law School in 1995.